riteshpandey2024-cyber/InfoSec/README.md

 <br>

 The **Risk vs Spending** scatter plot maps each of the 25 threats on two axes: computed risk score (x-axis) and estimated global security spending in billions USD (y-axis).
-Each point is colored by threat category and every threat is individually labeled.
+Each point is colored by threat category, and every threat is individually labelled.
 A first-degree polynomial trendline confirms the expected positive correlation: higher-risk threats generally attract larger defensive investment.
 The most analytically interesting points are the outliers that deviate from the trend.
 Ransomware sits far above the trendline ($20B spending at a risk score of 49.8) because its operational disruption impact — shutting down fuel pipelines and hospital systems — drives emergency spending beyond what the composite risk score captures.
 APT and Supply Chain Attack both cluster in the upper-right quadrant, confirming that the highest-risk threats also receive the highest sustained investment.

 ---